US policy change on Cuban migrants leaves many stranded

 “What life are we going to have if they deport us?”
 Hernandez asked.
 “We feared this would happen and sadly we find ourselves in a country where we can’t do anything.”

-Associated Press writers Christopher Sherman in Mexico City and Alba Tobella in Bogota, Colombia contributed to this report.
+Associated Press writers Christopher Sherman in Mexico City, Manuel de la Cruz in Tapachula, Mexico, Alba Tobella in Bogota, Colombia and Javier Cordoba in San Jose, Costa Rica contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.